Fran Folnegović: Fragmentation of the party

 Folnegović and Josip Frank (pictured) led opposing factions within the Party of Rights.

 In 1895, the Party of Rights appointed the Central Committee as the governing body.
 Ante Starčević was its president, but due to his illness and absence from day-to-day work, Folnegović was in control of the party as the elected vice-president.
 Furthermore, Folnegović ensured that his opponents Mile Starčević and Frank were left out, or appointed to lower-tier positions in the committee, as was the case with Eugen Kumičić.
 At the same time, Folnegović helped Trumbić and Frano Supilo who supported his political views to become full members of the committee.
 Frank remained the main opponent of Folnegović, accusing the Central Committee of being a device of betrayal of the Party of Rights.
 Ante Starčević supported Frank in levying the accusations against Folnegović.
-The same year, there new leadership of the Club of the Party of Rights was also elected.
+The same year, new leadership of the Club of the Party of Rights was also elected.
 Folnegović ran for the president, with Grga Tuškan nominated as his vice-president.
 Even though Frank and his ally Kumičić were supported by Ante Starčević, Folnegović and Tuškan won.
 The defeat left Frank embittered.

 The split in the Party of Rights among Folnegović's and Frank's supporters produced factions known as the Frankist faction (Frankovci) and Homeland faction (Domovinaši), named after Frank and the party newspaper Hrvatska domovina (lit.
 'Croatian Homeland').
 The immediate cause for the split was Folnegović's speech in which he distanced the party from violence at the occasion of the 1895 visit by Emperor Franz Joseph to Zagreb.
 In particular, two people involved in the violence were Frank's sons Vladimir and Ivo.
 Folnegović resigned from the Central Committee and the Sabor, while Frank, supported by Ante Starčević, went on to form the Pure Party of Rights joined by a number of former Party of Rights members.
 In 1897, the Homeland faction formed an opposition coalition with the Independent People's Party, and Folnegović returned to politics to support the coalition.
 Folnegović died in Zagreb, and is buried at the Mirogoj Cemetery.